St. Paul Saints (IHL)

 The St. Paul Saints, also known as the Fighting Saints, were a minor league professional ice hockey team that played in the International Hockey League from 1959 to 1963.
 The Saints were based in St. Paul, Minnesota and played at the St. Paul Auditorium.
 The Saints won consecutive Turner Cups in 1960 and 1961 as league champions, and finished runners-up in 1962.
 Their geographically closest rival were the Minneapolis Millers, across the river.

 History

 Originally founded as the St. Paul Peter's Meats for the inaugural season of the United States Central Hockey League, St. Paul played for four seasons as a semi-professional club before joining the International Hockey League in 1959.
-When the did so, the team took on the same name (St. Paul Saints) as at least five previous outfits (two hockey, three baseball).
+When they did so, the team took on the same name (St. Paul Saints) as at least five previous outfits (two hockey, three baseball).